Skip to content

 Dispatches 500 tasks (each sleeping 0.5 s in synthetic mode), SIGKILLs the worker 5 times mid-run, then starts a replacement worker each time.
 Counts total completions.

 • Relier (100%): task_acks_late=True keeps the message unACK'd until the task succeeds.
 Phoenix re-queues the in-flight task onto the re-queue Celery queue within one heartbeat scan cycle.
 The replacement worker drains it.
+All 500/500 recovered with max_resurrections=5 headroom intact.
+(A prior run on this Redis with leftover orphan tasks scored 499/500; the missing task hit max_resurrections and was DLQ'd, the designed safety behaviour.
+Cleaning orphans restored 100%.)

 Worker OOM recovery